 (3) accounting methodology proposed by the electing utility conforms with the guidelines set forth in section 5 of this rule; and

 (4) case-in-chief filed by the electing utility meets the requirements of this rule and IC 8-1-2-42.7(b) to the extent not otherwise waived.
-However, such a finding is not a finding as to the accuracy or reasonableness of the information.
+However, that finding is not a finding as to the accuracy or reasonableness of the information.

 (c) (h) At the prehearing conference or via docket entry, the presiding officer shall: